Hu Zhaojun: Club career

 Hu Zhaojun is a defensive midfielder who started his career with Dalian Shide in 1999 where in his debut season he made six appearances.
 He subsequently established himself as a regular where he was known for his outstanding long-range shooting ability and excellent free kicks.
 During his time with Dalian he would play with one of the dominant teams in China and subsequently played a role in several league title wins.
 His loyalty at Dalian was cut short when the team had a terrible 2008 Chinese Super League season by fighting off relegation and many of the established stars within the team were dropped or later sold off by the recently employed manager Xu Hong.
 Zhaojun would sit in the reserves until Guangzhou F.C. took him on loan during the 2009 Chinese Super League season.

 In February 2014, Hu transferred to Dalian Transcendence.
 He joined Zhejiang Yiteng on 11 July 2018.

+On 30 June 2025, Hu was appointed as the head coach of Shanxi Chongde Ronghai.

-Career Statistics
+Career statistics

 Statistics accurate as of match played 3 November 2018.